git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/520_vLLMandNeuronMonitoring.md

 ### Overview

-It is important to have a mechanism that provides observability into Inference workloads, across metrics such as "prompt" & "generated" tokens, inference performance & queues, and also Accelerated Compute performance details.
+It is important to have a mechanism that provides observability into Inference workloads, across metrics such as "prompt" & "generated" tokens, inference performance & queue metrics, and also Accelerated Compute performance details.
 In this section you will setup & deploy Grafana based dashboards that will provide observability into inference workload, vLLM & Neuron performance metrics.

 ##### vLLM Monitoring Setup